Boston Events Calendar

 Boston College Arts Festival (FREE)

-Thu-Sat April
+Thu-Sat, April

 This 3-day event features art exhibitions, concerts, theatrical and dance performances, children's activities, literary readings, film screenings, a craft sale, and much more.